THOU SHALT NOT COVET THY NEIGHBOR’S TREES

 Too bad, too.
 The court found that the minister’s trespass was willful, and in fact, it appeared to be rather irked with the fact that – once on the witness stand – the man of the cloth wasn’t very familiar with the 9th Commandment, you know, the one about bearing false witness and all.

-Kee Nee Moo Sha wanted the Baptists to pay for the enhanced value of the timber — that is, the value of the timber after being milled — and the court agreed that measure of damages is acceptable where the trespass is willful.
-But the court can’t guess at what that value might be, and where Kee Nee Moo Sha failed to introduce any evidence on the enhanced value, it missed its opportunity.
+Kee Nee Moo Sha wanted the Baptists to pay for the enhanced value of the timber — that is, the value of the timber after being milled — and the court agreed that the measure of damages is acceptable where the trespass is willful.
+But the court can’t guess what that value might be, and where Kee Nee Moo Sha failed to introduce any evidence of the enhanced value, it missed its opportunity.

 The Baptists introduced evidence of the stumpage value of the timber, that is, the value at the point it had been cut down, but before it was hauled and milled.
-Stumpage value is always lower, because the owner of the timber has to deliver it to the sawmill and pay for the milling before having a product to sell.
+Stumpage value is always lower because the owner of the timber has to deliver it to the sawmill and pay for the milling before having a product to sell.
 Because the stumpage value was the best evidence of value in the record, the Baptists were charged for the lower figure.

-The trial court assessed punitive damages against the church camp instead of the treble damages for wrongful cutting which statute permits.
-The Court of Appeals noted that this was entirely permissible, because sometimes trebling the damages just isn’t good enough to deter such conduct.
+The trial court assessed punitive damages against the church camp instead of the treble damages for wrongful cutting which the statute permits.
+The Court of Appeals noted that this was entirely permissible because sometimes trebling the damages just isn’t good enough to deter such conduct.
 Where the trespass is wanton but the damage only amounts to $100, $300 might just not get an errant preacher’s attention nearly so effectively as a whopping punitive award.
 The Court said that either trebling or punitive damages may be applied, at the trial court’s discretion.